-The Participating Interests in the CAA, in the aggregate, have the right to receive the first approximately \$31,800,000 from the proceeds of a sale or other disposition of the Export Water Supply.
-After the distributions pursuant to the CAA, the Company has agreed to pay the next \$4,000,000 in proceeds to LCH Inc., a company affiliated with the Company's president.
-The next \$432,513 in proceeds is payable to the holders of the Company's Series B Preferred Stock.
+The Participating Interests in the CAA, in the aggregate, have the right to receive the first approximately \$31,807,000 from the proceeds of a sale or other disposition of the Export Water Supply.
+After the distributions pursuant to the CAA, LCH Inc., a company affiliated with the Company's president has the right to receive the next \$4,000,000 in proceeds.
+The next \$433,000 in proceeds is payable to the holders of the Company's Series B Preferred Stock.
 The Company retains 100% of the proceeds in excess of \$36,240,000 from the sale or other disposition of the Export Water Supply.

-NOTE 3 - RANGEVIEW WATER SYSTEM
+NOTE 4 - RANGEVIEW WATER SYSTEM

-In conjunction with the privatization agreement, the Company also entered into an 85 year Service Agreement with the District to design, finance, construct, operate, and maintain the District's water system to provide water service to customers within the District's 24,000 acre Service Area.
-The District has reserved approximately 14,350acre feet of water per year, together with surface reservoir storage capacity, for the Company's use in providing water service to customers within the District's Service Area.
-In exchange for providing water service to customers within the District's Service Area, the Company receives 95% of the District's water revenues remaining after payment of royalties to the State Land Board.
-During fiscal year 1998, the Company incurred costs of \$4,800 to operate and maintain the water system to deliver water to customers within the District's Service Area.
-During fiscal year 1998, the Company delivered approximately 17 million gallons of water to customers in its Service Area.
-Currently there are no wastewater customers within the District's Service Area.
+In conjunction with the privatization agreement, the Company also entered into an 85 year Service Agreement with the District to design, finance, construct, operate, and maintain the District's water system to provide water service to customers within the Service Area.
+The District has reserved approximately 14,350 acre feet of water per year, together with surface reservoir storage capacity, for the Company's use in providing water service to customers within the Service Area.
+In exchange for providing water service to customers within the Service Area, the Company receives 95% of the District's water revenues remaining after payment of royalties to the State Land Board.
+The Company incurred costs of \$4,800 during 1999, and \$4,800 during 1998 to operate and maintain the water system to deliver water to customers within the Service Area.
+During fiscal year 1999, the Company delivered approximately 29 million gallons of water to customers in the Service Area.
+Currently there are no wastewater customers within the Service Area.